clearleft/clearless/README.md

 ### .column-wrapper()

-Applied to the parent element of the grid columns for **floated grids**.
+Apply to the parent element of the grid columns for **floated grids**.
 This (by design) *does not* apply any float clearing to the columns - you will likely want to use the `.clearfix()` mixin (or `overflow:hidden;` or whatever you're perferred float clearing methid is!) to account for this.

 ```css
 .column-wrapper();